Photo by Bella Petro

 With a defiant and forceful spirit, Linda From Work’s sophomore album The Night Is Short delivers an emotional rock spectrum of bold vocal melodies punctuated with driving guitars and an energetic backbeat.
 Steeped in feelings of righteous anger, inescapable anxiety, and deep longing, The Night Is Short is a cathartic display of the moments long after the sun sets.
 Martin Douglas of KEXP writes “‘Jealous” is easily one of the best rock songs to come out of Seattle this year, and frontwoman Hillary Tusick remains virtually unchallenged as one of the city’s best rock singers.”

-Linda From Work has received airplay both locally and abroad, including on the globally known KEXP, and has shared a stage with the likes of Everclear, A Giant Dog, TsuShiMaMiRe, The Pink Spiders, Spoon Benders, Sgt.
-Papers, Shaina Shepherd, and Forty Feet Tall.
-They have been seen performing at SXSW, Treefort Music Fest, Capitol Hill Block Party, Freakout Festival and Offbeat Music Festival.
+Linda From Work has received airplay both locally and abroad, including on the globally known KEXP, and has shared a stage with the likes of Everclear, A Giant Dog, TsuShiMaMiRe, The Pink Spiders, Daiistar, Spoon Benders, Sgt.
+Papers, Forty Feet Tall, Shaina Shepherd, and Pink Fuzz.
+They have been seen performing at SXSW, Bumbershoot, Treefort Music Fest, Capitol Hill Block Party, Freakout Festival and Offbeat Music Festival.

 MUSIC